Space Battleship Yamato: Original series

-In the year 2199, Earth is threatened by an alien-nation race, known as the Gamilons, which has been bombing Earth for around five years.
+In the year 2199, Earth is threatened by the Gamilons, an alien race that has been bombing Earth for around five years.

-The last line of defense is at Pluto, where Captain Juzo Okita, alongside Mamoru Kodai, and the last fleet that the Earth Defense Forces has.
+The last line of defense is at Pluto, where Captain Juzo Okita, alongside Mamoru Kodai, command the Earth Defense Force's remaining vessels.
 Gamilon forces ask the Earth Fleet to surrender and in the English version (Star Blazers) Okita tells the Gamilon fleet that they are "idiots".
-Leading the Gamilons to destroy the Earth fleet, except for the Yukikaze, commanded by Mamoru and the Kongou, commanded by Okita, which Mamoru decides to stay behind so Okita can get home safely to Earth, which Okita tries to get Mamoru home with him as well, eventually Okita just flies back to earth, leaving the Yukikaze to get demolished partially.
+The Gamilons proceed to destroy the Earth fleet, except for the Yukikaze, commanded by Mamoru and the Kongou, commanded by Okita.
+Mamoru decides to stay behind so Okita can retreat to Earth.

-While the Battle of Pluto was occurring, a spacecraft, neither Terran nor Gamilon flew by Pluto, being noticed by the Kongou's systems.
-It reached Mars and a capsule launched out of the spacecraft, then the main spacecraft crash landed, which was reported to the two space cadets commanding the Mars center, Susumu Kodai, Mamoru Kodai's younger brother and Daisuke Shima, who flew out of the Mars base and landed near the crash site, where they saw the capsule and a woman who died upon impact outside.
-In her hand was a voice transmission capsule, which turned out to be from a far away planet known as "Iscandar" ruled by Queen Starsha, who was the one who sent the voice capsule.
-According to the story it also contained plans for an engine called the "Wave Motion Engine" that can go at warp speed if timed correctly.
+During the battle, an unknown spacecraft, neither Terran nor Gamilon, is detected by the Kongou.
+The craft reaches Mars, where it jettisons a capsule prior to crashing to the surface.
+Earth Defense Force orders two space cadets commanding the Mars center, Susumu Kodai—Mamoru Kodai's younger brother—and Daisuke Shima, to investigate.
+The pair investigate the wreckage and discover a humanoid alien who apparently died after exiting the smaller capsule.
+The cadets also find a small capsule near the alien's body, which the two deliver to Earth Defense Force.
+The capsule contains a message from a distant planet known as "Iscandar", ruled by Queen Starsha.
+In the message, Starsha says that she has the means to restore Earth to normal using "Cosmo DNA", but that she is unable to send it to Earth herself.
+However, Starsha states that the capsule contains plans for the "Wave Motion Engine", which can propel a ship at faster-than-light speeds and allow Earth to come to Iscandar to get the Cosmo DNA.
 It would also be able to shoot heated up energy, at its front end, known as the "Wave Motion Cannon".
 By this point in the series, Earth's radiation was already seeping underground, and it would take an entire year to wipe out the underground cities all of earth were living in.
 To try to combat this, the EDF, alongside the entire world, started a plan to use an old WWII battleship as the last saving grace of the entire Earth population.

 While the Yamato was being rebuilt underground, a scout jet from the Gamilon base on Pluto flew around the Yamato's "wreckage", alarms sounded throughout the EDF base, which led to Susumu Kodai and Daisuke Shima flying off to the wreckage without orders.
 They started fighting the scout plane, which was much faster and more agile than the fighter jet Kodai and Shima were in.
 Their fighter jet crashed into the ground near the Yamato, and they crossed over a hill and saw the Yamato's wreckage, which was hiding the Space Battleship under the rocks.